holdenbergam/holdenbergam.github.io/_pages/about.md

   - /about.html
 ---

-<a href="CV.pdf">[CV]</a> I am a third and final-year undergraduate at Columbia University, majoring in mathematics.
+I am a third and final-year undergraduate at Columbia University, majoring in mathematics.
 I am currently applying for PhD programs in computer science.
 This website houses some of my publications and teaching materials.

 Research